-The path loss model in dB between the transmitting and the receiving antenna as a function of the distance d based on the Friis formula in free space is described by [14, 15]:
+The path loss model in dB between the transmitting and the receiving antennas as a function of the distance d based on the Friis formula in free space is described by [14, 15]:

-$$PL(d) = PL_0 + 10n \log{10} \left(\frac{d}{d_0}\right) \tag{1}$$ where PL_0 is the path loss at a reference distance d_0 , and n is the path-loss exponent.
+$$PL(d) = PL_0 + 10n \log{10} \left(\frac{d}{d_0}\right)$$ (1)

+where PL_0 is the path loss at a reference distance d_0 , and n is the path-loss exponent.

-The reference path loss near the antenna depends on the separation between the antenna and the body due to antenna mismatch.
+The path loss near the antenna depends on the separation between the antenna and the body due to antenna mismatch.
 This mismatch indicates that a body-aware antenna design could improve system performance.

-7.3.
+7.4.
 Shadowing

-Due to the variation in the surrounding of human body or even movement of body parts, the received power will be different from the mean value for a given distance as shown in equation (1).
-This phenomenon is called shadowing, reflects the path loss variation around the mean.
-The shadowing should be considered for stationary position of human as well as for the body movements.
+Due to the variation in the environment surrounding of body or even movement of the body parts, path loss will be different from the mean value for a given distance as shown in equation (1).
+This phenomenon is called shadowing, and it reflects the path loss variation around the mean.
+The shadowing should be considered for stationary and non-stationary position of body.